robertfmurdock/Coupling/README.md

 5. If you get an error message telling you that mongo isn't working... start mongo.
 Then check the website again.
 6. Try it out and let me know what you think!

+For developers:
+7. If you don't already have it, install the grunt command line interface by running: npm install grunt-cli -g
+8. You'll need to install the appropriate webdriver tools in order to run the functional tests.
+You can do this by running: node node_modules/protractor/bin/webdriver-manager update --standalone
+9. Run: grunt.
+All tests should run, including selenium tests.
+Hooray!

 What is Pairing?
 ----------------